This article contains affiliate links. We may earn a small commission if you purchase via these links.

 These may be basic features to consider, but at these low price points, it's the only features that really matter.
 Everything else is a bonus.

 The pickings are far from slim when you have a hundo ready to drop on a low-priced scope for your AR-15.
 There is an overabundance of options, quality, features, and obscure brands in this budget range.
-If you can spend more, wise advice is to spend more and get the best AR-15 scope you can.
-If you’re set on a hundred bucks, you’ll be glad to know most of these scopes will come with mounts, caps, and tools – everything you need to save extra money and get shooting today.
+If you can spend more, wise advice is to spend more and get the best AR-15 scope you can, even just stretching the budget to an AR-15 scope under $200 will see a big improvement in quality.
+If you're set on a hundred bucks, you'll be glad to know most of these scopes will come with mounts, caps, and tools - everything you need to save extra money and get shooting today.

 Low power variable optics (LPVO) are quickly becoming all the rage, and we have to admit, we're a fan of them on AR/MSR platforms.
 To move from a red dot to an LPVO without too much shock, the 1-4x, 1-6x, and 1-8x offers the smoothest transition.